Worldwide, about 400,000 new cases of cancer are diagnosed each year in children and adolescents.

 What cancers do children get?

 There are many different types of cancer that children can get.
-Some of the most childhood cancers are listed below.
+Some of the most common childhood cancers are listed below.

 - Leukaemia - this is cancer of the blood and bone marrow, and is the most common childhood cancer.